 with the dipole sources

-and the being the rows of , see also section 2.2.
-In addition to this expression, we can derive an analogous equation for the graph from which all the failing links have been removed.
+and the Collective effects of link failures in linear flow networks (180) being the rows of Collective effects of link failures in linear flow networks (181), see also section 2.2.
+In addition to this expression, we can derive an analogous equation for the graph Collective effects of link failures in linear flow networks (182) from which all the failing links have been removed.
 Simply plugging equation (15) into equation (16), we arrive at the following equation

-We are thus left with a discrete Poisson equation with potential , which is analogous to the result obtained in our previous work [22], sections3 and 4 for a single failing link.
+We are thus left with a discrete Poisson equation with potential Collective effects of link failures in linear flow networks (184), which is analogous to the result obtained in our previous work [22], sections3 and 4 for a single failing link.
 Instead of a single dipole source this equation is governed by K dipole sources.
 However, this equation differs from the naive approach obtained by simply superposing single dipole sources.
 To see this, consider the case of K=2 link failures.
 As we have seen in the previous section 3, collective effects play an important role in the interaction of the two links.
 In this case, a simple superposition of two dipoles results in the equation

 where we defined the dipole sources resulting from the naive approach